TroyWilliams3687/documentos/en/documents/commands.md

 #### Headers

-The `headers` option will examine the Markdown documents for ATX headers that do not have a proper section attribute set.
+The `headers` option will examine the Markdown documents for ATX headers that do not have a section attribute.
 The section attribute should be of the form `{#sec:c9a-ad2-c7bb_0}` and appear at the end of the header text.
+It will be used by Pandoc to create section anchors for HTML and PDF output.

 Example section attribute: